kmonad/kmonad/README.md

 define a macro that does it for you?

 The same technique can be used to create macros that insert a variety of accented or umlauted characters, depending on your OS.
-Why type `AltGr " e` when you can put this macro in a layer on a button close to home row?
-(Note: compose behavior depends on your OS, I don't think there is any 1 way to implement this).
+Why type `Right-Alt " e` when you can put this macro in a layer on a button close to home row?

 Or more practically: do you really like the Dvorak layout, but do you also wish you had very simple, left-handed access to the common Control z x c v shortcuts?